matteopilz/OpenMS-website/content/en/case-studies/deeplabcut-dnn.md

 estimation as a image-to-image translation problem.
 To make the neural networks robust, data augmentation is employed, which requires the calculation of target scoremaps subject to various geometric and image processing steps.
-To make training fast, NumPy’s vectorization capabilities are leveraged.
+To make training fast, openms’s vectorization capabilities are leveraged.
 For inference, the most likely predictions from target scoremaps need to extracted and one needs to efficiently “link predictions to assemble individual animals”.